Selling a Vehicle in Alaska

 The seller is required to give the title to the buyer when the vehicle is delivered to the new owner.
 To properly transfer a title, the seller(s) must sign where indicated on the title and complete the assignment to the new owner.

 Please Note: If there is an "AND" conjunction on the front of the title, ALL owners must sign where indicated to release the title.
 With an "OR" conjunction, only one of the owners is required to sign to release the title.

 Then the seller should notify us that the sale (title transfer) is pending and we will not renew the registration until the transfer has taken place.

 To protect yourself from further liability for the vehicle after you have sold it, take the following precautions:

-- Complete the Notice of Vehicle Sale for Transfer attached to the bottom of the original title or a Notice of Transfer Pending(Form 820).
+- Complete the Notice of Vehicle Sale for Transfer attached to the bottom of the original title.
 Send or deliver this to DMV as soon as possible.
 The mailing address is shown at the bottom of this page.
-You are also welcome to send an email message to DMV or to record the sale online
+You are also welcome to send an email message to DMV or to record the sale online.

 - Complete the Assignment of Vehicle Title by Owner on the title where indicated, paying close attention to specific locations for printed name and signature of owner.
 Give the original title to the buyer.